 - Scare Chord: Used in "The Empty House" when Lestrade shows the corpse to Watson.

-- Scare 'Em Straight: Jeremy Brett's performance in climax of the "The Blue Carbuncle" is probably infamous for this - dashed if Holmes isn't going all out for scaring James Ryder straight!
+- Scare 'em Straight: Jeremy Brett's performance in climax of the "The Blue Carbuncle" is probably infamous for this - dashed if Holmes isn't going all out for scaring James Ryder straight!

 - Scary Shiny Glasses: Wilson Kemp and Charles Augustus Milverton.

 - Scenery Porn: Not just the detail of 221B and the Baker Street set, either, though Granada is very notorious for that.
-There's plenty of gorgeous countryside scenery, and the Granada crew was the first to film the climatic fight between Holmes and Moriarty on location at the honest-to-goodness Reichenbach Falls in Switzerland.
+There's plenty of gorgeous countryside scenery, and the Granada crew was the first and only one to film the climatic fight between Holmes and Moriarty on location at the honest-to-goodness Reichenbach Falls in Switzerland.

-- Screw the Rules, I'm Doing What's Right: Holmes's retort to Watson's mild remonstrance at the end of "The Blue Carbuncle."
+- Screw the Rules, I'm Doing What's Right!: Holmes's retort to Watson's mild remonstrance at the end of "The Blue Carbuncle."
 After a startling outburst, Holmes explains that he "may be commuting a felony, but I am saving a soul."

 - Signature Laugh: Not only is it one of the most adorable things about Brett's Holmes, it's one of the things his fellow actors remember the best about him.